Vyborg: Winter and Continuation Wars

 On 29 August 1941, Vyborg was captured by Finnish troops.
 At first, the Finnish Army did not allow civilians into the town.
 Of the 6,287 buildings, 3,807 had been destroyed.
 The first civilians started to arrive in late September, and by the end of the year, Vyborg had a population of about 9,700.
 In December 1941, the Finnish government formally annexed the town, along with the other areas that had been lost in the Moscow Peace Treaty.
-However, the annexation was not recognized by any foreign state, even Finland's ally, Germany.
 By 1942, the population had risen to 16,000.
 About 70% of the evacuees from Finnish Karelia returned after the reconquest to rebuild their looted homes but were again evacuated after the Red Army's Vyborg–Petrozavodsk Offensive, timed to coincide with the Battle of Normandy.
 By the time of the Soviet offensive, the town had a population of nearly 28,000.
 The town was captured by the Red Army on 20 June 1944, but the Finnish forces, using war material provided by Germany, managed to halt the Soviet offensive at the Battle of Tali-Ihantala, the largest battle fought by any of the Nordic countries, in Viipuri Rural Municipality, which surrounded the town, during which the town was seriously damaged.

 In the subsequent Moscow Armistice on 19 September 1944, Finland returned to the borders set by the Moscow Peace Treaty and ceded more land than the treaty originally demanded.
 In the Paris Peace Treaties (1947), Finland relinquished all claims to Vyborg.